endyrubbin/AAStream/README.md

 #### Whitelist AA Stream for Android Auto
 - Open **AA Stream**.
 - Click on `Unlock for Android Auto`.
-- If green checkmark and a Toast message with success is shown - you are good to go.
+- If green check mark and a Toast message with success is shown - you are good to go.
 (If not - ensure your device is rooted).
 - Restart device for the changes to take effect.
 - Connect the device to your car and select **AA Stream** from all apps menu (Last icon on the right in cars display), if **AA Stream** is not there, redo the steps.